weaveworks/weave-gitops/doc/adr/0015-current-api-authentication-strategy.md

 * **Authentication (AKA auth, authN)** the process of verifying who a principal is
 * **Authorization (AKA authZ)** the process of determining what actions a principal is permitted to carry out (this is out of scope of this document)
 * **OIDC** [OpenID Connect](https://docs.gitops.weave.works/docs/configuration/securing-access-to-the-dashboard/), a protocol that allows third-parties to authenticate end-users to an application
-* **BarerToken** A token that allows direct authentication with the kubernetes API, used in the token-passthrough authentication method
+* **BearerToken** A token that allows direct authentication with the kubernetes API, used in the token-passthrough authentication method

 ## Context